 |Additional Core Courses|

 |Honors Research in Psychology|

-PSY 2020 is a mandatory prerequisite for other courses, such as PSY 2030, PSY 3993 and PSY 5020.
+- PSY 2020 is a mandatory prerequisite for other courses, such as PSY 2030, PSY 3993 and PSY 5020.
 Students are strongly encouraged to take PSY 2020 within one year after completion of the Introductory Psychology requirement.
 A minimum grade of C is required for Psychology majors.
 PSY 2020 can only be repeated one time.